bradencruzzz/map-readymix-projects/README.md

 - Full technical documentation

 The result is a deployable prototype of a real-world industrial analytics tool used in the construction materials industry for bid evaluation, facility planning, and competitive analysis.

+## How to use it and demo

+1. Click the link and load the app
+2. In the left search bar, change the keyword dropdown to NAICS code
+3. Put in NAICS code 238.
+This will search for ready-mix concrete related projects
+4. Click "Load SAM projects" and wait for the results to appear on the map
+5. In the search bar in the top right, search for "Vulcan Ready-Mix Concrete" or any place of your choice (you could even search something like Walmart if you wanted)
+6. Click any of the points to generate a 30-45-60 isocrone around it.

 ---